dimailn/vrf/README.md

 VRF doesn't depends on current I18n, validation and network interaction libraries.
 Instead, it provides interfaces for integration with any one.

-Such form will load and save data without a single line of Javascript code.
-This is possible due to the use of the middleware, which describes the general logic of working with entities in your project.
-If some form required very specific logic, the form can be used in a lower level mode(without "auto" flag).

 ## What does it look like?

 It allows you to write forms in this way: